 206 Board of Directors' Officers

-Board members elected for a full term at a regularly scheduled school election in September serve for four years.
-Board members appointed to fill a vacant position will serve until the next scheduled school election.
+Board members elected for a full term at a regularly scheduled school election in November, of odd-numbered years, serve for four years.
+Board members appointed to fill a vacant position will serve until a successor is elected and qualified at the next regular school election, unless there is an intervening special election for the school district, in which event a successor shall be elected at the intervening special election.
 A board member elected to fill a vacancy will serve out the unexpired term.

 Being a board member is a unique opportunity for a citizen to participate on a governing board of the school district.
 Eligible board members are encouraged to consider running for more than one term.